ArcaneNibble/ArcaneNibble.github.io/content/parallel-netlists-2.md

 While writing this, I noticed the following concerns:

 * Guards aren't required to outlive the per-thread handle.
-This seems `// XXX XXX XXX BAD BAD BAD ???`, but I need to explain _why_.
+This seems `// XXX XXX XXX BAD BAD BAD ???`, but I need to understand and be able to explain _why_.
 * I am using a *nasty* trick to deal with attempting to get a lock on an object that has been deallocated.
 It is not clear to me whether or not this is UB according to any theoretical memory models (it definitely does end up mixing atomic (read/write lock guard) and non-atomic (free list) access to the same address) or in practice.
 This definitely needs to be fixed (or at least reasoned through).
 * I don't have a full intuitive understanding of Rust's UB rules regarding summoning up `mut` pointers/references derived from a `&` reference.
 * Variance _really_ matters here as netlist cells/wires... have lifetime params.
 I still haven't tried intentionally breaking it (although doing the "normal/intended" thing is accepted).
 * This new API has *way* less locking-related noise compared to the previous duct-tape attempts.
 This is definitely better.

-Let's fix some of these:
+Let's fix some of these issues:

-Surprisingly to me at first, as far as I can tell there is no issue with having read/write guards outlive the heap thread shard.
+Surprisingly to me at first, there is no issue with having read/write guards outlive the heap thread shard.
 This is because the heap thread shard controls the ability to perform *allocator* activity (i.e. allocating and freeing), whereas the read/write guards control the ability to perform *netlist content* activity (i.e. scribbling all over graph nodes).

 ... actually, that makes perfect sense now that it is all spelled out.
 Once you've gotten memory from e.g. `malloc`, you are free to do whatever you want as far as the heap is concerned.
 The heap only needs to protect _itself_ from concurrency issues, and you can't allocate/free anything if you don't have a heap shard.

-Which means that I should probably figure out how to explicitly spell out what the coupling I _actually_ need is:
+Which means that I should probably work our and explicitly spell out the coupling I _actually_ need between the allocator and the locking logic:

 * the ability to deallocate through a write guard.
-We are able to do this because of that huge hack involving overlaying the free list next pointer with the block generation counter.
-We know that the backing segment itself cannot disappear.

-* after deallocating, the ability to logically invalidate all pointers to the node.
-The way we've done it here also does not require acquiring write access to any graph nodes that might reference the deleted node.
+We can do this whereas Rust's `RwLockWriteGuard` can't because we know that the object we are protecting came from our special heap, whereas a `RwLock<T>` can be stored anywhere and not even necessarily in a heap allocation.
+* our heap allows us to _very very carefully_ access deallocated objects, using the hack of overlaying the lock/generation counter with the free list next pointer.
+Not only do we know that the backing memory segment itself cannot disappear, we've also gain the ability to _logically_ invalidate old pointers to the freed node, without having to go through connected graph nodes to erase the pointers.
+* we _want_ to be able to define periods in the code where neither allocator nor netlist activity are happening.
+We can couple these together _on purpose_ even though there is no need to do so for safety (by adding a `PhantomData` inside the read/write guards borrowing the thread shard).

 This is good intuition to have going forwards!

+While we're fixing things, the "mixed use of atomic and non-atomic operations" problem can be fixed by... making the heap use (relaxed) atomic operations.
+It's still a hack and a layering violation, but it should no longer be a theoretical memory model data race UB.
+It also shouldn't change the generated code, as the previous store was a 64-bit pointer that should already be atomic.

-Incidentally, I also fixed a bunch of coercions to `*mut`.
+Incidentally, I also fixed a bunch of coercions to `*mut`, removed some unnecessary uses of `mem::transmute`, and generally should have fixed all of the Rust-level UB.

 ## New benchmarks

+We can now rerun the hacky benchmark from the previous attempt (which now very obviously doesn't test object deletion nor otherwise have particularly good invariant self-checking, but at least it'll be an apples-to-apples comparison):

 TODO put a graph here

 Some observations:

-* This implementation completely beats the "slap `Arc<RwLock<>>` everywhere" solution across all tested cases
+* This implementation completely beats the "slap `Arc<RwLock<>>` everywhere" solution across all tested cases.
+This isn't too surprising as that implementation had tons of unnecessary work going on.
-* Our single-threaded performance beats the off-the-shelf `sharded_slab` and `RwLock` performance
+* Our single-threaded performance beats the off-the-shelf "`sharded_slab` plus `RwLock`" performance
 * With multiple threads but a tiny netlist, we perform worse than the `sharded_slab` implementation.
-It might be good to investigate why, although it might not matter at this scale.
+It might be good to investigate why, although it might not matter at this scale (we're talking milliseconds in total).
 * At larger netlist sizes, we start to perform _significantly_ better, and this continues to scale up as we increase threads (although not linearly).

 ## Going forward